School organisation during COVID

-On Tuesday 8th September Carlton Miniott Primary Academy will be opening for all pupils.Click here for the letter that has gone out to parents.
+On Tuesday 8th September Carlton Miniott Primary Academy opened for all pupils.Click here for the letter that has gone out to parents.

 To keep children and adults safe we will be staggering the start and finish times to enable those dropping off and collecting to social distance.
 These times will be: